kailana-so/lilith/README.md

 # Lilith CLI

-A terminal-first **LLM agent** for technical analysis, architecture discussions, and general exploration.
+A cli **LLM agent** for technical analysis, architecture discussions, and general exploration.
 Supports **Anthropic Claude** and **DeepSeek** out of the box.

 ![Alt text](cli-startup.png)